What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 Are doctors and hospitals pushing surgery for fractures that could heal naturally in a cast?

 This is a legitimate concern.
 Surgeons are trained to operate.
 Hospitals and surgery centers generate far more revenue from surgical procedures than from casting.
 Medical-device companies profit when plates, screws, pins, rods, and implants are used.
 Insurance systems often reimburse more for intervention than for conservative care.
+Patients with simple displaced, stable, or reducible fractures should ask whether the fracture can be reduced without surgery, protected in a cast, and monitored with follow-up X-rays before agreeing to hardware.

 My fracture is displaced.
 Does that automatically mean I need surgery?